PPI Articles & Presentations

 4. The client needs to assess whether any changes to the engine build standard could plausibly have affected each of these other aircraft subsystems.
 The client is aware that his ability to do this will be greatly improved if they have applied sufficient diligence to things in the original aircraft development, such as technology skills, the three types of traceability (requirements, design and verification), standard of requirements definition, standard of solution definition, interface definition and management, configuration management, specialty engineering integration and the use of Integrated Product Teams (IPTs) or similar.

-5. The client wants t undertake an analysis to determine how much of the previous V&V evidence still stands, and which areas of V&V need to be re-visited.
+5. The client wants to undertake an analysis to determine how much of the previous V&V evidence still stands, and which areas of V&V need to be re-visited.
 A typical question would be “could the change implemented to the engine plausibly impact the behaviour of the cabin environmental control system?”, for example.
 Occasionally we will get this wrong, but then hopefully the learning organisation can identify why we got it wrong and strengthen the process for next time round.

 He shared an example in a past life of where this went wrong.
 The lighting system for a car was upgraded in response to reliability problems and less than ideal behavior.
 The company put the car into production with the lighting system changes, only to discover that the stopping distance had increased.
 It had not been considered plausible that a change to the lighting system could have impacted the braking system.